julome/Adaptive-SegWay/README.md

 This is an example of an adaptive predictive control implemented in a balancing robot using a MPU6050 and an Atmega168 (Arduino Por Mini).

-In this project I have used a prediction horizon of 5 control periods, with a delay of one control period, and a control period of 14ms.
-The gyroscope and accelerometer readings are performed every 2ms filtering only the accelerometer, for later each 6ms accelerometer measures through a complementary type Kalman filter.
-Finally gets a filtered measure each 12ms moment in which the predictive adaptive function is called.
-All filters in the MPU6050 have been disabled by enabling a high speed of response.
+Firstly, i am using a complementary filter, with a period control of 14ms, for read the balancer angle, secondly i am using an adaptive predictive control with a prediction horizon of 5 control periods, and the model predictive has a delay of one control period.

 In this robot is controled roll and yaw position, therefore, it is always in balancing mode and is always in the same direction.